Universality of estimators for high-dimensional linear models with block dependency: Application

 \end{theorem}

-With the result the universality of the distribution, Theorem \ref{universality_robust} will derive the convergence result of estimation error with non-Gaussian covariates: \begin{theorem} Suppose that Assumption \ref{ass::regime} and \ref{ass::robust} hold with $\sup_{p}\max_{j\in[p]}E[|X^{0}_{i, j}|^{2\lceil k^{*}/2\rceil }]<\infty$, and define $\tau_{0}=(n/p)$.
-Moreover. we assume the followings: \begin{enumerate} \item[(i)] Either (a) $\ell_{0}$ does not have derivative at certain point, or (b) $\ell_{0}$ includes an interval where $\psi_{0}$ has a strictly increasing derivative. \item[(ii)] A distribution of $\xi$ is absolutely continuous with respect to the Lebesgue measure.
+With Theorem \ref{main_universality_structure} for the universality, Theorem \ref{Theorem_3.1} and Theorem \ref{universality_robust} derive the convergence result of estimation error with non-Gaussian covariates as follows: \begin{theorem}[Robust estimators] Suppose that Assumptions \ref{ass::regime}, \ref{ass::eigen}, \ref{ass::TAH_1}-(b) \ref{ass::TAH_2}-(a), and \ref{ass::robust} hold.
+Define $\tau_{0}=\lim_{n\rightarrow\infty}(n/p)$.
+Moreover, we assume either (a) $\ell_{0}$ does not have a derivative at a certain point, or (b) $\ell_{0}$ includes an interval where $\psi_{0}$ has a strictly increasing derivative.
+Then, if convex-concave minimax scalar optimization \eqref{eq::TAH_main} has a unique minimizer $\alpha^{*}$, we have

-\item[(iii)] $\theta_{0}$ contains i.i.d. components whose law $\Pi_{0}$ guarantees the existence of moment of any order. \end{enumerate} Then with $Z \sim N(0, 1)$, the system of equations